nasa-jpl/django-launchbox/README.md

 The plugin currently offers the following features:

-- A helper for easier configuration of settings for resources provided by Launchbox, like databases, caches, and storage buckets
+- A helper class for easier configuration of settings for resources provided by Launchbox, like databases, caches, and storage buckets
+- A class for querying an identity service provided by a Launchbox plugin
 - An API for Launchbox to get information from your application so that it can display, or even change, that info within the Launchbox Management Dashboard

 ### Planned features

-- Integrations with Launchbox plugins for identity, authentication, and SSL certificate management
+- Integrations with other Launchbox plugin types – authentication and SSL certificate management

 ## Installation